MohamedAlfeky1/auth-system-nextjs/README.md

 Hello, I’m **Mohamed Alfeky**, a Front-End Developer with a focus on building efficient web applications.
 This project is an authentication system that I developed using **Next.js**, featuring both **login** and **signup** functionality.

 The system uses **JSON Web Tokens (JWT)** for user authentication.
 The token is stored in the browser’s `localStorage` for seamless navigation across pages.
-However, it's important to note that storing tokens in `localStorage` comes with potential security risks, as it can be accessed by malicious scripts.
+However, **I do not use refresh tokens** in this implementation, meaning the JWT is valid for the session duration without automatic renewal.

 ## Features